Towards Open-World Grasping with Large Vision-Language Models: Experiments

-\textbf{Visual prompt components} We ablate all components of our grounding prompt and observe the contribution of each one via its averaged mIoU in the same subset as above.
+\textbf{Visual prompt components} Visual prompt design choices have shown to significantly affect the performance of LVLMs.
+We ablate all components of our grounding prompt and observe the contribution of each one via its averaged mIoU in the same subset as above (see details in Appendix A.2).
 The most important prompt component is the reference image, provided alongside the marked image.
 Due to the high clutter of our test scenes, simply highlighting marks and label IDs in a single frame, as in SoM~\cite{SetofMarkPU} hinders the recognition capabilities of the LVLM, with a mIoU drop from $86.6\%$ to $23.2\%$.
 Further decluttering the marked image also helps, with overlaying the numeric IDs, using high-resolution images and highlighting the inside of each region mask being decreasingly important.
 Surprisingly, also marking bounding boxes leads to a $12\%$ mIoU drop compared to avoiding them, possibly due to occlusions caused by lots of boxes in cluttered areas.
 Finally, self-consistency and chain-of-thought prompting components that were added also improve LVLM's grounding performance by $\sim 16$ and $10\%$ respectively, by ensembling multiple responses and enforcing step-by-step reasoning.